ginstrom/paladin-novel/cline_docs/synopsis.md

 But his captors and betrayers underestimated him.
 When an opportunity arose on the slave ship, Gond, alongside a wiry rogue named Pell and a gentle priest of Alanyi named Sim, carved a path to freedom with broken chains and brute force.
 They plunged into the sea, eventually washing ashore, battered but alive.

 Their journey led them to Maera, a reclusive hermit-healer who offered them aid and pointed them towards the city of Blackwater.
 However, their path was fraught with peril.
-They ambushed a slave cart, liberating two young siblings, Aerin and Dax, and acquiring much-needed supplies.
+They ambushed a slave cart, liberating two young siblings,  and Dax, and acquiring much-needed supplies.
 Gond, initially driven by a desire for vengeance against Borin and Kael, decided to scout Blackwater alone, leaving his companions and the rescued children at a hidden way-station.

 In Blackwater, Gond discovered a hefty bounty on his head, his branded face plastered on wanted posters.
 The danger was too great for a direct confrontation, forcing him to abandon his revenge plans—his first unconscious choice of protection over personal vengeance.
 On his return, he encountered and rescued another escaped slave, a young woman named Lira.